 There are numerous places to store information in FiscalNote.
 Each has their own benefit.
 For example, you may come across a Dear Colleague letter in which one of your stakeholders is pushing a bill of interest.
-Saving the file under the bill page or the legislator page makes sense in this scenario.
-However, we recommend also adding resources under Issue pages, granting wider visibility to your team.
+Saving the file under the bill page and the legislator page makes sense in this scenario.
+However, we recommend also adding these types of resources under Issue pages, granting wider visibility to your team.

 FiscalNote has neatly laid out 6 distinct resource tabs on every Issue page for associated resources: Overview, Data, Files, Links, Actions, and Stakeholders: